javier/questdb-ha-reads/README.md

 docker run --name replica2 -d --rm -e QDB_CAIRO_WAL_TEMP_PENDING_RENAME_TABLE_PREFIX=temp_replica2  -p 9002:9000  -p 8814:8812 questdb/questdb
 ```

-So I have three instances running, each listening on different HTTP port (9000, 9001, and 9002) and postgresql port (8812, 8813, 8814).
+So you have now three instances running, each listening on different HTTP port (9000, 9001, and 9002) and postgresql port (8812, 8813, 8814).
-I passed and environment variable to set a different temporary path on each instance; this way, I can easily identify which instance
+I passed an environment variable to set a different temporary path on each instance; this way, I can easily identify which instance
 I am connecting to when examining the parameters configuration with

 ```sql